daviesige/alx-system_engineering-devops/README.md

-Write a script that changes the working directory to the previous one
+ a script that prints “Hello, World”, followed by a new line to the standard output